savo92/opbeat-php-backwardcompatible/README.md

 Opbeat-php-backwardcompatible
 =================

+[![Build Status](https://travis-ci.org/savo92/opbeat-php-backwardcompatible.svg?branch=master)](https://travis-ci.org/savo92/opbeat-php-backwardcompatible)

 **Version: v0.2-alpha0**
 This project is in alpha stage.
 You can use basic functions, at your own risk.
-See below for the next tasks
+See below for the next tasks.

-[![Build Status](https://travis-ci.org/savo92/opbeat-php-backwardcompatible.svg?branch=master)](https://travis-ci.org/savo92/opbeat-php-backwardcompatible)

 > Simple PHP Client for Opbeat.
 It provides a simple integration that works with PHP \>= 5.3